MarkBaggett/freq/README.md

 - Speed.
 Like I said.
 It was a proof of concept and never really built with any performance in mind.
 This fixes that.
 - Accuracy.
 Some errors in calulations were identified by Pepe Berta (thanks!).
 This fixes those and several others.
 If you find others let me know.
 - Two calculations - I've added a second frequency score that I've calculated differently.
 It will requires some testing to see if it is more useful than the previous number in detecting random hosts.
+- Multiple freq tables can be passed and loaded on the CLI then processed in the url.
+For example: python3 freq_server.py 9000 files.freq dns.freq  Then query the url with the table name instead of measure like this http://127.0.0.1:9000/dns.freq/hostname or http://127.0.0.1:9000/dns.freq1.hostname for just measurement 1.

 ### Version Compatibility:
 `freq.py` will work in either Python2 or Python3.
 The web server `freq_server.py` will also be updated in the future.